HaxeFoundation/hxnodejs/README.md

 ## Status

-This library is considered complete, but it's fairly new, so testing and contributions are welcome.
+This library is considered complete, but testing and contributions are welcome.
 See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues) and [extern guidelines](https://github.com/HaxeFoundation/hxnodejs/blob/master/HOWTO.md).